-Selegiline in patch form (Emsam) delivers the medication through a patch you put on your skin.
-With the lowest doses of selegiline in patch form, you may not need to be as strict with the foods you eat, but check with your doctor or pharmacist.
+Selegiline in patch form (Emsam) delivers the medication through your skin.
+If you use the lowest dose of the patch, you may not need to be as strict with the foods you eat, but check with your doctor or pharmacist.

 - Fast heartbeat

-Be prepared.
-Ask your doctor what to do if you accidently eat or drink something with too much tyramine so you have a plan in place.
+- What to do if you accidently eat or drink something with too much tyramine, so you have a plan in place

 See more Expert Answers